mehmandarov/mehmandarov.github.io/_posts/2019-02-19-computer-superstars.markdown

 However, the movie still has something else that was a bit more difficult to notice simply by watching it, and I think it is finally about time to reveal those things as well.

 When setting up the set for this movie one of the things we had to do was to find computers from the correct time period, and we needed quite a few of them.
 So, after asking around on social media, we were able to get hold of a few machines.
-And what machines!
+And what machines they were!

 ![The Tweet – looking for old computers in Oslo] [7]
 <figcaption class = "caption">The Tweet – looking for old computers in Oslo.</figcaption>